automl/amltk/docs/index.md

 ---

+-   :material-tune-vertical-variant: __Event Driven__

+    AutoML-Toolkit is event driven, meaning you write code that reacts to [events](doc_to_events) as they happen.
+You can ignore, extend and create new events that have meaning to the systems you build.
+    This enables tools built from AutoML-Toolkit to support greater forms of interaction, automation and deployment.

+---

 -   :material-directions-fork: __Task Agnostic__

     AutoML-Toolkit is task agnostic, meaning you can use it for any machine learning task.
     We provide a set of [common tasks](./tasks) which you can extend with [events](doc_to_events) and functionality specific to the tasks you care about.

----

--   :material-tune-vertical-variant: __Event Driven__

-    AutoML-Toolkit is event driven, meaning you write what happens and when.
-This enables tools built from AutoML-Toolkit to support greater forms of interaction, automation and deployment.

 ---